 - The Telegraph

 - Fest Mag

-- Laugh Out London: Best stand-up comedy shows at the Fringe
+- Time Out: Five storytelling comedy shows to see at the Fringe

 Full press release

 After last year's rip-roaringly well received sell-out debut show (The Haunting of Lopham House) 2015 sees a brand new comedy sci-fi thriller from Tom Neenan.